kvb2univpitt/saml-sp/README.md

 ![Welcome Page](https://raw.githubusercontent.com/kvb2univpitt/saml-sp/main/img/welcome.png)

 Click the "Sign In" Button.
 It should redirect you to the login page of the identity provider.
 Enter the username and password.
-In this example, the username is ***jkim*** and the password is ***inyourarea***.
+In this example, the username is ***ckent*** and the password is ***batman***.

 ![Login Page](https://raw.githubusercontent.com/kvb2univpitt/saml-sp/main/img/login.png)